 Do you offer online counselling?
 Is it as good as therapy in person?

 Our safe and confidential online therapy and couple counselling is offered through the Zoom platform, it very easy to use.
-You can opt for an ongoing online therapy frame or alternate it to face to face sessions in London in the Fulham, Putney and Chelsea areas.
+You can opt for an ongoing online therapy frame or alternate it to face-to-face sessions in London in the Fulham, Putney and Chelsea areas.

-So, you can make your sessions even if travelling or abroad, from home or a private space, saving time if you have a busy schedule, avoid going out if COVID or personal circumstances makes it a challenge.
+So, you can make your sessions even if travelling or abroad, from home or private space, saving time if you have a busy schedule, avoid going out if COVID or personal circumstances makes it a challenge.

 What should I look for in a therapist?

 Finding a therapist can be a daunting task – there are so many different approaches and ways of working.